germal/OpenCVB/README.md

     -   One of the algorithms – PythonPackages.py – checks that all the required
         Python packages are present.

--   In the OpenCVB directory, run the “PrepareTree.bat” script to download and run CMake for OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.
+-   In the OpenCVB directory, run the “PrepareTree.bat” script.
+It will download and run CMake for OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.

     -   This will take a fair amount of time depending on the network speed.